oldium/microsoft-smtp-oauth2-proxy/README.md

   the biggest discovery was that all network callbacks are made inside a `process.nextTick()` callback.
 After that the implementation went like a breeze.
-* React – I had some basics from Udemy courses, but never used it actually.
+* React – I had some basics from Udemy courses, but never used it, actually.
 * Next.js – nice and fast framework (with Turbopack) doing a lot of things for you.